What Is Low Blood Sugar Level?

 How to Treat Low Blood Sugar

-2. For some reason if you cannot check your blood glucose, and are on one of the drugs that can cause hypoglycemia, then presume you have hypoglycemia.
-So ingest glucose in any form available, such as fruit juice, regular sugar, candy or glucose tablets.
+2. For some reason if you cannot check your blood glucose and are on one of the drugs that can cause hypoglycemia, then presume you have hypoglycemia.
+Ingest glucose in any form available, such as fruit juice, regular sugar, candy or glucose tablets.

 Note: Hypoglycemia due to Precose does not respond to regular sugar, but to glucose tablets.